noamw-create/taboola-ios-lite/README.md

 1. In Xcode, go to File > Add Packages
 2. Enter the package URL: `https://github.com/taboola/taboola-ios-lite`
-3. Select the version you want to use
+3. Select the version you want to use by setting the branch name
 4. Click Add Package

 ### Manual Installation